Galvanized steel has a zinc coating for rust protection. When you want to weld it, it’s best to remove the galvanized coating to avoid many problems.

 Weak acids such as acetic and citric acid are safe, but they require a long time to remove galvanization.

-Flame cleaning doesn’t leave zinc residue, but it will generate a lot of zinc fumes.
+Flame cleaning doesn’t leave zinc residue, but it will generate a lot of fumes.

-A chisel and a hammer work against thick coatings.
+A chisel and a hammer remove thick coatings.
 This method will not release air pollutants, but it’s slow.

 Long arcing is a messy method, covering every surface with spatter and smoke.
 But it can burn most of the coating.

-Abrasive blasting is fast but requires full-body protection except if you use an isolation cabinet.
+Abrasive blasting is fast but requires full-body protection if you don’t have an isolation cabinet.